 You only need to do this once and all three of your rent payments will be deferred.
 Please note the approval process can take up to 14 days.

-The deadline date is the 1st August 2020.
+The deadline for applying for deferment is the 1st August.

 Notice to cancel your contract for your accommodation must be given in writing by post or e-mail.